AlexLike/FlexStudio/README.md

 Again, considering your time with the tool sofar, how easy is it to use?
 How simple, effortless, straighforward versus complex, difficult, unintuitive was the use of the tool when accomplishing your goal.

 **(V1, V2)2:** <br>
-*open task 1:* <br>
 Well done, now it's time for our second version:

+*introduction to the specific tool:* (~3min) <br>
+To give you some impression of how to use the tool I'll give an example now.
+{Show and example of the direct/indirect tool with a drawing of your own.}

+*open task 1:* (4min) <br>
-Again you should get used to the responsivity editor that has a new interface now.
+Again you should get used to the responsivity editor and it's new interface.
 You'll get 5 min from now on.

-*main task 2:* <br>
+*main task 2:*  (~10 min) <br>
 Again you'll get a preset and see a video of how the layers should behave when you resize the panel.
 Before you begin with the task, push the button in the top right to start.
 If you're finished press the button on the top right again to stop.
 (show video.)
+<br>...<br>
+Well done.
+Now you can go on filling out the questionnaire.
 **Questionnaire 2**<br>
 **Q1) <br>Mental Demand:** How much mental and perceptual activity was required (e.g. thinking, deciding, calculating, remembering, looking, searching, etc.)?
 Was the task easy or demanding, simple or complex, exacting or forgiving?